htogta/ok/README.md

 - [x] Basic CLI stuff (reading ROM from file, `okmin`, etc)
 - [ ] Our first assembler!
 (IN PROGRESS)
 - [ ] Testing assembled ROM files (IN PROGERSS)
-- [ ] Emulator output device specification
+- [ ] Flesh-out emulator output device specification (i.e. improve `syn`)
+- [ ] Compilation flags for different device word sizes
+- [ ] SDL backend for graphical emulator

-Note: the assembler currently in development is not a "standard" for how the `ok` computer's assembly language is supposed to look- feel free to experiment with creating your own assembly-style languages for this VM.
+Note: the assembler currently in development is not a "standard" for how the `ok` computer's assembly language is supposed to look- feel free to experiment with creating your own assembly languages for this VM.

 ## Goals